fastai/fastpages/_posts/2020-09-12-codespaces.md

 Note how in the screenshot above, there is a 1:1 correspondence between code and documentation.
 Additionally, the `source` links take you directly to the generated plain text python code on GitHub!.

 In addition to what is shown here, I often like to also use VSCode with an embbeded terminal.
-To many folks, this can seem like an overwhelming  task to setup this development environment correctly.  :sunglasses: :rocket: Not anymore, with GitHub Codespaces! :rocket: :sunglasses:
+Setting up all of these aforementioned development tools properly can be an overwhelming task to many people.  :sunglasses: :rocket: Not anymore, with GitHub Codespaces! :rocket: :sunglasses:

 ## Enter GitHub CodeSpaces